 If you would like to know more about how to put this kind of email marketing strategy together, check out Gallery Fuel’s Email Marketing Roadmap for Art Galleries.
 It gives you step-by-step instructions and lots of ideas for setting messaging that make your prospective art buyers fall in love with your gallery.

 Re-engage through Social Media

 Once you identify subscribers who are no longer active, you also use a re-engagement strategy on social media.
 To do this create a targeted social media campaigns using the email addresses for these inactive subscribers.
 This could include messaging directly on a platform LinkedIn or a brand campaign to remind these prospective buyers of gallery’s mission and shared values.
 The key is to motivate inactive subscribers to take action.
 If they are unengaged with you gallery’s newsletter, try speaking them to directly via social media.

 To the Point

-Remember subject line, pre-header text and images are the most important parts of your email to get them opened.
-Depending on the email service provider you use, you may be able to create a re-engagement strategy once and then set it up to run automatically.
-Look for this marketing automation feature in email service.
+Remember subject line, pre-header text, and images are the most essential parts of your email to get them opened.
+Depending on the email service provider you use, you may create a re-engagement strategy once and then set it up to run automatically.

-Take good care of them and they will take care of your business, through sales and referrals.
+Take good care of your art gallery’s mailing list subscribers, and they will take care of your business through sales and referrals.